 If you invest in or develop real estate, you might want to take a closer look at off-campus collegiate housing for your next venture.
 Due to the shifts in student behavior and the way universities are being managed, investing in student housing may be lucrative this year and into the future.

 Continue reading to learn more about the current state of student housing investment, new trends, benefits, and tips for investing in off-campus properties.

 - The current state of student housing investment

 - 4 benefits of investing in student housing

 The current state of student housing investment

-At many colleges, on-campus dorms have been reserved for first-year students as campuses reopened in fall 2021.
-Rooms that were initially meant for double, triple, and sometimes quadruple occupancy were transformed into singles to accommodate social distancing.
+In 2021, many colleges started re-opening their campuses and welcoming students back to on-campus dorms and housing.
+But rooms that were initially meant for double, triple, and sometimes quadruple occupancy were transformed into singles to accommodate social distancing.
 This means that returning students had to, at large, turn to off-campus housing.